theshevon/COMP10001/README.md

 ## Directory Structure
 * **Tutorial Notes & Slides**: Contains the slides that I used for my weekly tutorials as well as summaries of the important content for each week.
 * **Tutorial Sheets**: Contains the problem sheets for each week.
-* **Tutorial Solutions**: Contains the solutions for each week's problems.
+* **Tutorial Sample Solutions**: Contains sample solutions for each week's problems.
 Please read the instructions in the folder to find out how you can access the Jupyter Notebook files.
 I will only be pushing solutions at the end of the week (Fri, Sat or Sun).
 Please try the questions for yourself before looking at the solutions I've provided.
+* **Project Sample Solutions**: Contains sample solutions for the projects.
+The files are in the same format as the tutorial solutions.

 ## Other Useful Resources:
 * [Python 3.* Documentation](https://docs.python.org/3/library/index.html)